saitaiky/notebook/docs/docs/cloud-computing/aws/storage/gateways.md

 Source: [How Volume Gateway works (architecture)](https://docs.aws.amazon.com/storagegateway/latest/vgw/StorageGatewayConcepts.html)

-In cached mode, the majority of data is stored in the on-premises cache, which acts as a buffer between the local applications and the cloud storage.
+In cached mode, **the majority of data is stored in the on-premises cache**, which acts as a buffer between the local applications and the cloud storage.
 Only frequently accessed data is cached locally, while less frequently accessed data resides in the cloud.
 This configuration allows for low-latency access to frequently used data while reducing the on-premises storage requirements.
 Cached mode is best suited for scenarios where you need to optimize storage space locally and still have quick access to frequently accessed data.

 :::infoChange the disk size (exam)